-Payments are made to the Department for Innovation, Universities and Skills in respect of staff who are members of the Teachers' Superannuation Scheme, the Universities Superannuation Scheme (USS) and the Avon Pension Fund (administered by Bath and North East Somerset Council).
-The financial position of all these funds are disclosed in their audited financial statements.
+Payments are made to the Department for Business, Innovation and Skills in respect of staff who are members of the Teachers' Superannuation Scheme, the Universities Superannuation Scheme (USS) and the Avon Pension Fund (administered by Bath and North East Somerset Council).
+The financial position of all these funds is disclosed in their audited financial statements.